Nishikori beats Lopez at Italian Open for 1st win in 3 weeks

 The 24th-ranked Nishikori will next face third-seeded Grigor Dimitrov.

-Also on the red clay of the Foro Italico, 10th-seeded Pablo Carrena Busta beat Jared Donaldson 6-4, 3-6, 6-0.
+Also on the red clay of the Foro Italico, ninth-seeded David Goffin swept aside Leonardo Mayer 6-1, 6-2 and 10th-seeded Pablo Carrena Busta beat Jared Donaldson 6-4, 3-6, 6-0.

+In the women's tournament, former U.S. Open finalist Roberta Vinci bid her fans an emotional farewell following the final match of her career.

+Having already announced that this would be her final tournament, the 35-year-old Vinci was beaten by Serbian qualifier Aleksandra Krunic 2-6, 6-0, 6-3.

+"I'm crying now but I'm happy, I'm happy for what I've accomplished," Vinci said in a post-match ceremony.
+"I would have liked to do better but it doesn't matter that I lost."

+Naomi Osaka, who claimed her first WTA title at Indian Wells in March, eliminated former No. 1 Victoria Azaranka 6-0, 6-3.

-In women's action, Johanna Konta defeated 17th-seeded Magdalena Rybarikova 6-4, 6-3 to improve to 4-0 in her career against the Slovakian; and Petra Martic beat Lesia Tsurenko 6-1, 6-2 and will next face defending champion Elina Svitolina.
+Also, 13th-seeded Madison Keys beat Anastasia Pavlyuchenkova 6-4, 6-1; Johanna Konta defeated 17th-seeded Magdalena Rybarikova 6-4, 6-3; and Petra Martic beat Lesia Tsurenko 6-1, 6-2 and will next face defending champion Elina Svitolina.

 More AP tennis coverage: https://apnews.com/tag/apf-Tennis